Mikael Mattlin is a Research Professor in the Global Security research programme at the Finnish Institute of International Affairs.

 Prof. Mattlin has long developed, taught and researched a negotiation simulation-based teaching concept for international relations.
-The teaching concept has received recognition both nationally and internationally, e.g., recently receiving an honorary mention from the European Political Science Consortium (2021 EPS Jacqui Briggs Prize).
+The teaching concept has received recognition both nationally and internationally, e.g., recently receiving an honourary mention from the European Political Science Consortium (2021 EPS Jacqui Briggs Prize).
 The teaching concept has inspired colleagues around the globe to try the concept, with excellent results.

 Docent, University of Turku, 2013